mhered/tello-fun/README.md

 `key-controls.py` -includes statement  `import keypress_module.py as kp` to use functions defined in the module.

-Notes 02/12/22:

-* Not fully tested.
+Tested OK

-* Why this code does not work well with ESC key for landing?
+Note: Why this code does not work well with ESC key for landing?